-Due to it being so widely consumed there’s a lot of misinformation out there about not only coffee’s negative impacts but its benefits.
+Due to it being so widely consumed, there’s a lot of misinformation out there about not only coffee’s negative impacts but coffee drinking benefits.
 What’s the largest misconception about coffee and the impact it has on the human body?

 What role does the way you prepare coffee (adding milk or sugar) play in its impact?

 Oh no, not at all.
 In terms of the real problems coffee may cause, there’s anxiety, lack of sleep and jitteriness.
 Too much caffeine can obviously cause these things, but only after over-consuming it.
-But most people can listen to their body and know when to stop.
-I think by and large, coffee is a health neutral with some promising benefits.
+But most people can listen to their bodies and know when to stop.
+I think, by and large, coffee is health neutral with some promising benefits.

-Taste is obviously subject and there is no one right or better way to enjoy coffee.
+Taste is obviously a subject and there is no one right or better way to enjoy coffee.
 That being said, there is clearly some taste variance due to preparation.
 I often compare it to beer.
-As a society, it may seem easy to say a microbrew is better than a natural brewed beer like Budweiser, but it’s not that simple.
+As a society, it may seem easy to say a microbrew is better than a naturally brewed beer like Budweiser, but it’s not that simple.
 If it were, Budweiser wouldn’t be nearly as popular as it is in comparison to microbrews.
-It’s similar with coffee, a natural grown brew is not necessarily better than Folgers.
+It’s similar to coffee, a naturally grown brew is not necessarily better than Folgers.
 They’re just different.
 Some who really want to explore taste and experience unique flavors may tend to go for the stuff that’s more complex, carefully crafted and expensive.
 But I know lots of people who are perfectly happy drinking their Folgers every day.
-Its reliable and familiar.
+It’s reliable and familiar.

 In both your books, you speak on the various ways coffee can be prepared and how that can impact its taste.
-Why do different methods produce different taste even if you’re using the same coffee.
+Why do different methods produce different tastes even if you’re using the same coffee?